 As a young woman it’s not easy.
 I’ll be honest, I go on social media platforms like Instagram and see beautiful girls showing off their new fast fashion purchases and my mind will instantly light up.
 ‘You need that’.
 I do resist it, but it’s not an effortless resistance, it’s difficult.

-I sit here today wearing leggings and a t-shirt that are probably both 5 or 6 years old and a fleece that I bought last year in a charity shop that is god knows how old.
+I sit here today wearing leggings and a t-shirt that are probably both 5 or 6 years old.
+And a fleece that I bought last year in a charity shop that is god knows how old.
 I know I’ll only be at home today so I didn’t put my best efforts into this outfit.

 A 2-minute scroll down the discovery page on Instagram leaves me feeling dissatisfied.
 I can see a girl who appears to be lounging at home like me but is wearing her latest fast fashion purchases.
-She looks better than me, and I immediately feel inadequate, just as I did some 8 years ago when I started watching YouTube haul videos.
+She looks better than me, I immediately feel inadequate, just as I did some 8 years ago when I started watching YouTube haul videos.

 Several reports have come out stating that young people spend more time online than they do watching TV.
 Social media is fast fashion’s new favourite way to sell.
 Much of the time they don’t even have to pay the women and men who advertise it, they do it of their own accord.

 The people showing off these fast fashion items are normal.
 They’re not celebrities, they’re just like you and me, but better.
 They’re aspirational.
 We feel they’re within reach.
 If we buy that dress from Boohoo that they were wearing yesterday then we’ll be happy and just as beautiful as them.
+We won’t.